Azhar0077/Netflix_sql_project/README.md

-# Netflix Movies and Tv Shows Data Analysis uding SQL
+# Netflix Movies and Tv Shows Data Analysis using SQL